-Visitor's have many questions for the Schulteis family.
+Visitors have many questions for the Schulteis family.
 One is whether Mrs. Schulteis ever gets frightened all by herself so far from town.
-Another is how in the world one makes a room 11 feet high seem homey.
+Another is now in the world one makes a room 11 feet high seem homey.
 In answer to the first query, Mrs. Schulteis gives an emphatic No!
-There was one eveling, however, when she discovered another facet of country living.
-Her husband was out of town, the children were in bed, and the bugs were beating themselves silly against the windows.
-To entertain however the how money.
+There was one eveing, however, when she discovered another fact of country living.
+Her huster of country living.
+Her husten were in bed, and the bugs were beating themselves silly against the windows.
+To entertain horselves the windows.
+To entertain horselves to heard the minestic fain horselves to he were the heard to have the more than horselves the windows.
+To entertain horselves the windows.

-ject as everyone took turns nursing the babies back to health.
-Unfortunately, all the good intentions notwithstanding, the birds died.
-This spring, one of our lovely warm, windy days, Mrs. Schulteis climbed to the roof of this tall house and discovered the screen covering the chimney opening had torn loose.
-She secured the screen so there will be no repeat visits this summer.
+ets, built-in ject as everyone took turns nursing the babies back to health,

+area which

+eroom ineroom ineroom ineroom inbirds died.
+This spring, one

+areas.
+The of our lovely warm, windy days,

+is, window

+Mrs. Schulteis climbed to the

+view of the

+roof of this tall house and disphight the

+covered the screen covering the

+e's delight

+chimney opening had forn loose,

+try adjoin.

+She secured the screen so there

+t come all

+will be no repeat visits this

+les for a

+summer.